 KERNEL IS NOT SEANDROID ENFORCING – this is an error that can be mainly seen on Samsung’s Galaxy series smartphones.
-The error can be seen on your device in the upper left of your screen written in red colour, you will also be unable to boot up your handset in such situations when receiving this error.
-Today, I will be looking into this error and various methods on how to fix kernel is not seandroid enforcing error and get rid of it permanently.
+The error can be seen on your device in the upper left of your screen written in red color, you will also be unable to boot up your handset in such situations when receiving this error.
+Today, I will be looking into this error and various methods on how to fix Kernel is Not Seandroid Enforcing error and get rid of it permanently.

-Kernel is not Seandroid Enforcing (Recovery is not Seandroid Enforcing) can be mainly seen when you are trying to root your Samsung device with a wrong file which is not compatible with your current firmware.
+Kernel is Not Seandroid Enforcing (Recovery is Not Seandroid Enforcing) can be mainly seen when you are trying to root your Samsung device with a wrong file that is not compatible with your current firmware.

 Smartphones Affected By This Error

-This error can affect all the Samsung Galaxy devices new or old such as Samsung Galaxy Note 8, Galaxy S8, S8 Plus, Galaxy S7, Galaxy S5, Galaxy S4 and so on.
-This error can also affect in other Android devices such as HTC, NOKIA, LG, Xiaomi, etc.
+This error can affect all the Samsung Galaxy devices new or old such as Samsung Galaxy Note 8, Galaxy S8, S8 Plus, Galaxy S7, Galaxy S5, Galaxy S4, and so on.
+This error can also affect other Android devices such as HTC, NOKIA, LG, Xiaomi, etc.

-Note: This guide is written with Samsung devices on mind.
+Note: This guide is written with Samsung devices in mind.
 But the principles can still apply to other Android devices and help in solving the problems.

-I you are seeing the below shown error then simply attempt the following method to solve the problem.
+If you are seeing the below-shown error then simply attempt the following method to solve the problem.
 There are two methods using which you can fix this error.
 You can either factory reset and wipe the data on your phone or if this doesn’t work, then you need to flash the firmware using the Odin Software designed, especially for Samsung devices.

 - Perform Factory Reset by Wiping Data

 Method #1: Performing Factory Reset by Wiping Data Cache